IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/capacity-issues.md

 We will be exposing capacity at a future time to allow better visibility, but this is not immediately available today.

-Non-customer-facing workloads (those without opportunity codes) are not impacted and will attempt to provision based on datacenter choice at time of reservation whether capacity exists or not.

 ## Capacity Build Out

 We continue to stand up additional infrastructure to dedicate to customer-facing workloads as fast as the hardware can be racked and stacked across various datacenters and geos.
 We appreciate your patience as we work to scale to unprecedented 75% growth month-on-month.